 Located in the South Island of New Zealand, the Otago region is home to some of New Zealand’s most popular destinations including Dunedin, Queenstown, Wanaka and Oamaru.
-Famous for its spectacular scenery, Otago things to do include hilly countryside, sheltered valleys and of course, the iconic ski fields of Queenstown.
+Famous for its spectacular scenery, Otago things to do include exploring the spectacular countryside, scenic lakes and of course, the iconic ski fields of Queenstown.

-There are also a great range of Dunedin attractions including the Botanic Gardens and the rugged scenery of Taieri Gorge best enjoyed from the vintage limited train that departs a grand Renaissance style station.
+There are also a great range of Dunedin attractions including the Botanic Gardens and the rugged scenery of Taieri Gorge.
 At Curio Bay, spot the smallest and rarest marine mammal, Hector’s dolphin or visit the Catlins Coast for a glimpse of the mysteriously beautiful and extremely rare yellow-eyed penguin the hoiho.
-Another popular Dunedin attraction is the stately homes of Glenfalloch and Larnach, offering 12 ha of woodland gardens, a castle with battlements, exquisite carved ceilings and an unbelievable ballroom.

-In Wanaka, things to do range from the New Zealand Fighter Pilots Museum and its collection of flyable WWII fighter aircraft to Stuart Landsborough’s ‘Puzzling World’ complete with tilted house, puzzle centre and great maze.
-Why not try your hand at a guided fly fishing expedition on one of the many rivers, lakes and streams for brown and rainbow trout or tear it up wind surfing, water skiing, sailing and kayaking on Lake Wanaka.
-If you’re feeling brave give river canyoning or white water sledging a go or join a horse trek and explore the wilderness from the saddle.
+In Wanaka, things to do range from the New Zealand Fighter Pilots Museum and its collection of flyable WWII fighter aircraft, to Stuart Landsborough’s ‘Puzzling World’ complete with tilted house, puzzle centre and great maze.
+Why not try your hand at a guided fly fishing expedition on one of the many rivers, lakes and streams or tear it up wind surfing, water skiing, sailing and kayaking on Lake Wanaka.
+If you’re feeling brave, give river canyoning or white water sledging a go or join a horse trek and explore the wilderness from the saddle.